 EST 0800 - 1700

-Currencies have no trade value unless they are compared to the price of another currency.
+Currencies have no market value unless they are compared to the price of another currency.
 For this reason, currencies are traded in pairs, which are usually referred to as Forex pairs or currency pairs.

 Here are some examples of commonly traded Forex pairs...